sonota/apache-spark-docs-ja/docs_ja/running-on-yarn.md

   <td>(none)</td>
   <td>
   A string of extra JVM options to pass to the YARN Application Master in client mode.
   In cluster mode, use <code>spark.driver.extraJavaOptions</code> instead.
+Note that it is illegal to set maximum heap size (-Xmx) settings with this option.
+Maximum heap size settings can be set with <code>spark.yarn.am.memory</code>
   </td>
 </tr>
 <tr>